 State law requires that home improvement contracts for \$500 or more in labor or materials must be in writing.
-Anything you sign, no matter what the form, can be considered a contract or otherwise used by a contractor as authorization to go forward with a project, so do not sign anything until you completely understand what it is.
+Anything you sign, no matter what the form, can be considered a contract or otherwise used by a contractor as authorization to go forward with a project, so do not sign anything until you completely understand the terms of what the contractor is agreeing to do, the timeline for the work, the cost, and when payment will be due.